-As a general rule, the use cases for each type of CMS can be summarised as the following:
+As a general rule, the use cases for each type of CMS can be summarized as the following:

 When you have your use case clear in mind, you can ask the vendor to perform a demo of the platform, which specifically targets the features suited for the type of CMS you think fits best for you and your customers.

 Parallel to the evaluation of the digital platform itself is the assessment of the vendor.
-An obvious aspect to evaluate is the chemistry between your organisation and the vendor.
+An obvious aspect to evaluate is the chemistry between your organization and the vendor.
 Do you work well together?
 Do you communicate clearly?
-Are agreements honoured and upheld?
+Are agreements honored and upheld?

 Other factors to assess are the pricing model, the transparency of the company, and what reputation they have in the industry.
 Whether they are open source or not may be a crucial factor, and don’t forget to study the growth and financial analysis as well.